[wp_ad_camp_5]Okay, so, the title says “crochet business truths” so that’s what I’m going to deliver.

 “Handmade” is not a benefit

 “Handmade” isn’t a benefit because it isn’t fulfilling a need for your audience.

 “Handmade” is a feature.
 I know this one is hard, because “handmade” is what we pride ourselves in offering.
 Unfortunately, it’s not what our audience is looking for.

 Don’t get me wrong, there are people looking for handmade specifically, but are they your audience and can you make a profit from them on a monthly basis?

 Stop looking at your pieces as handmade.
 Look at them in a more practical, fulfilling way for your audience, then you’ll sell more.

 Crocheters are not your audience

-Would you go to a restaurant that sold food made with old ingredients.
-If you knew they used “almost bad” ingredients to make their food, you’d steer clear away right?
 Why?
-Because you know there’s no way to get the best food from almost bad food!
-So why would you choose to use cheap materials for everything you make thinking you’ll get a quality finished item?
+Because there’s no way to get the best food from almost bad food!
+So why would you use cheap materials for the things you make expecting to get a quality finished item?
 Okay, maybe not you, but I’ve seen it so many times.

-Those are just a few, but they can help you to look at what you’re doing and weed out what isn’t working.
-Remember, in the end, you are the best person to say what is right for your business.
-Start with one decision at a time and soon you’ll be in a great place.
+In the end, you’re the best person to say what’s right for your business.
+Start with one decision at a time and soon you’ll be enjoying the success you always knew you could.